 As part of EY reviewing the assets and liabilities of MMI, they commissioned an actuarial review of the insurance liabilities as at 31st December 2012.
 This concluded that the projection for future claims is uncertain and they provided MMI with a range of estimates.
 Using this information and based on assumptions regarding investment returns, EY indicated that a Levy of between 9.5% and 28% is required to achieve a projected solvent run off.
 In April 2013, EY informed all creditors, including the Council, that they were setting a Levy of 15%, which is based on a mid-point estimate.

-This required the Council to make an initial payment to MMI based on this percentage.
+This has since been increased to 25%.

 The Scheme requires EY to review the Levy rate at least once per year and they can adjust the rate up or down depending on liability trends.
 Due to the latent nature of many claims that MMI is still receiving and that many of the trends in reporting continue to be adverse, the projections are subject to substantial uncertainty.

 The levy for each creditor is based on the amount of claims settled by MMI since 1992, subject to a minimum threshold of £50,000.
 As at 31st March 2015, MMI had settled claims on behalf of the Council since 1992 to the value of £131,645.
-At this stage, there is one known claim outstanding with an estimated liability of £15,000.
-The Council paid a levy of £12,247 in 2013/14 but was not asked to pay anything in 2014/15.
+At this stage, there is one known claim outstanding with an estimated liability of £8,000.
+The Council paid a levy of £12,247 in 2013/14 and will make a further payment in 2016/17 in recognition of the outstanding claim.